Are you traveling to Antwerp with kids and are looking for ideas for the best things to do in Antwerp with children? You came to the right place!

-St. Anna pedestrian tunnel
+St. Anna Pedestrian Tunnel

 Original wooden escalators take you more than 30m (100 ft) under the ground and under the river Scheldt.
-You can walk to the Left bank (Linkeroever) for some nice views over the old city centre of Antwerp.
-The entrance to the tunnel is located in a square art-deco yellowish building just a few blocks South from the Grote Markt (map).
+You can walk to the Left bank (Linkeroever) for some nice views over the old city center of Antwerp.

 Hand of Antwerp

 The origins of the name of Antwerp (Antwerpen in Dutch) come from an old legend about the giant called Antigoon and a little guy Brabo.
 Antigoon demanded a high toll for the ships entering the city and cut off the hands of the sailors if they refused.
 The little Brabo fought the giant, cut his hand and threw it in the river.
-Antwerpen – hand werpen means ‘to throw a hand’.
-On the Grote Markt, in front of the City Hall you can see the statue of Brabo throwing the hand.
+On the Grote Markt, in front of the City Hall, you can see the statue of Brabo throwing the hand.

-Tip: all over the city you can buy chocolates and biscuits in the form of little hands.
+TIP: All over the city you can buy chocolates and biscuits in the form of little hands.
 Ask for the Antwerpse handjes.
 And once you are at it, make sure to try some Cuberdons (traditional cone-shaped Belgian sweets) as well.

-Rivierenhof park is the only place from this list that is located outside the city centre.
+Rivierenhof park is the only place from this list of things to do in Antwerp with kids that is located outside the city center.
 Most tourists never get there, but it’s a beautiful park that is worth a visit if you are in Antwerp for a couple of days, especially during spring and summer.
 The best way to get there is by bike (map).

 - Make sure to take your kids to a local fritkot – a small kiosk where you can buy typical Belgian fries (by the way, here in Belgium we eat them with mayo).
-There are several places in the city centre close to the Cathedral where, despite the touristic location, the fries are usually quite good.
+There are several places in the city center close to the Cathedral where, despite the touristic location, the fries are usually quite good.

-If you found this post useful, bookmark it and share with your friends.
+If you found this post useful, don’t forget to bookmark it and share it with your friends.
 Are you on Pinterest?
 Pin this image!